versionpress/versionpress/docs/Dev-Setup.md

 ### Dockerized testing environment

 Docker greatly helps with running tests: it requires almost no local setup and produces consistent results across platforms.

+#### Command line

 If you don't need to run or debug tests from PhpStorm, running tests is as simple as:

 1. `cd ./plugins/versionpress/tests`
-2. `npm run test:<type>`, e.g., `npm run test:unit-tests`
+2. `npm run tests`

+This runs all the tests in the project (see below for tips how to run a subset of them).
+The firsts run downloads and builds a lot of stuff, subsequent runs are almost instant.

 You can now inspect the results in the console and also, the whole Docker stack is still running so you can e.g. inspect the test site or its database.
 Run `npm run stop-tests` to shut down the Docker stack or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).

 The only local requirement is a free port 80 (end2end tests make the WordPress site available for local inspection).

+#### Running tests from PhpStorm

-If you also want to run or debug tests from PhpStorm, this is a one-time example setup:
+It is often useful to run or debug tests from PhpStorm.
+There is a one-time setup:

 First, if you're using _Docker for Mac_ or _Docker for Windows_, expose a daemon in Docker settings:

 ![image](https://user-images.githubusercontent.com/101152/27441580-43a964c8-576e-11e7-9912-1be811f73c4b.png)

-In PhpStorm, create a new Docker environment:
+In PhpStorm, create a new Docker environment in _Build, Execution, Deployment_ > _Docker_:

 ![image](https://user-images.githubusercontent.com/101152/27441828-ec760098-576e-11e7-9251-670204bf2643.png)